|J.D., University of Arkansas

 Professor Rudko is a member of the Supreme Court Bar, the Massachusetts Bar, and the Bar of Arkansas.
 She is also a member of Phi Beta Kappa and served on the board of the Arkansas Law Review.

 Professor Rudko has been a member of the American Bar Association since 1973, is a member of the American Association of Legal History and the American Society of International Law.
 In 2000, she joined the faculty of the American Academy for Judicial Education.
-She currently serves on the Massachusetts Board of Bar Overseers Grievance Committee.
-She also serves on the Human Rights Committee of Comprehensive Mental Health Systems, Inc.
+She currently serves as a Hearing Officer for the Massachusetts Board of Bar Overseers Grievance Committee.
+She also serves on the Human Rights Committee of Comprehensive Mental Health Systems, Inc.; the International Advisory Coucil/IAC; the Interdisciplinary Research Team: Exposing International Targeted Killing to Scruting; and the board of the New Bedford Art Museum/ArtWorks!.